gjoyce42/Technical_Writing/Data_Analysis.md

  9. When you have your table completely filled out, highlight and copy it.</p>__*insert video clip copying here*__
  10. Now paste it in your Google Doc as a linked table. </p>__*insert video clip pasting here*__
  11. After making changes to your sheet, you will see ![Update_Buttons](https://github.com/ymonteagudo9896/pierce-hacker-submissions/blob/master/lessons/Update_Buttons.png) at the top of your table in Docs.
 Simply click it to update the data.
- 12. If you need to change the range of your table because you added additional data
+ 12. If you need to change the range of your table because you added additional data, find the top left and bottom right corners of your data and change them here:</p>__*insert video clip of *__

 ## Credits, Further Reading, etc.
 ​